 Today’s hipster is, in many ways, a modern-day hippie, seeking release from a commercialized world and emphasizing simplistic, throwback recreation and more homeopathic healing.
 In this space, weed fits right in.

 Today’s “modern hippies” are tech-savvy, educated, and entrepreneurial — and just as concerned about their rights and freedoms as their peace-sign-wearing predecessors.

-Medical marijuana has been legal in Canada for 16 years and the Prime Minister is striving to legalize it completely, marking the country’s progressive attitude toward the plant.
+Medical cannabis has been legal in Canada for 16 years and the Prime Minister is striving to legalize it completely, marking the country’s progressive attitude toward the plant.
 If he succeeds, Canada is slated to become the first industrialized nation where cannabis is legal throughout.

 For now, production remains high.
 In fact, growers cultivate their plants in enormous warehouses, shipping it to customers using it for medicinal purposes.

 Though dispensaries are not legally allowed, many still operate under the radar.
-In general, the commercial aspects of marijuana are realized and capitalized upon throughout Canada.
+In general, the commercial aspects of cannabis are realized and capitalized upon throughout Canada.
 In that sense, weed is more than simply a recreational or even a medical endeavour — it’s a financial one.

 In Argentina, weed culture is a family affair.